snadi/snadi.github.io/pages/WritingPapers.md

 * For every new paper we work on, please create a private GitHub repository under our GitHub organization with the following name `paper-<your last name>-<name of the conference we plan to submit to>`.
 For example, if I was the main author of the paper and planning to submit the work to ICSE '18, I would name it `paper-nadi-icse18`.
 Suppose we started working on a paper, but still don't have a concrete venue in mind.
 In that case, use some descriptive phrase.
 For example, if we were working on extracting configuration constraints, the repo name would be `paper-nadi-config-constr`. *Credits:* I learned this naming strategy during my time at TU Darmstadt and found it quite useful, since typically a group's GitHub organization would have a mix of paper repos, code repos, grant repos etc. Having some fixed prefix for papers made them easier to spot.

-* All papers will be written using [LaTeX](https://www.latex-project.org/).
+* We will write all papers using [LaTeX](https://www.latex-project.org/).
 If you don't know LaTeX, now is the time to learn.

 * If we are targetting a specific conference, make sure to get the right template for the conference.
 It would be such a pity to get a desk reject, because of using the wrong template!
 If we are not sure which conference we will target, then just use the standard [ACM](http://www.acm.org/publications/proceedings-template) or [IEEE](https://www.ieee.org/conferences_events/conferences/publishing/templates.html) template for the time being, but make sure to switch to the right one when we decide on a conference